RussellJQA/yearly-bible-reading-singing-plans/README.md

-# Yearly Bible Reading/Singing Plans

 Each year, my wife and I read through the Bible, and sing through the Book of Psalms.
 Over the years, we've used a number of different Bible reading plans, and I'd like to try something different in 2021.
 (And to try something else different in the coming years.)
+Starting in 2021, I'm including our plans here.

+For those unfamiliar with Psalm singing, I also include:

+- Information on the [Psalms of David in Metre](psalms_of_david_in_metre.md), also known as the *1650 Scottish Psalter* or *Scottish Psalmody*
+- Information on [meter](meter.md) (also spelled "metre") -- a term for the patterns of syllables used in much (English) poetry and song (including metrical Psalms)
+- A link to [online recordings of congregational Psalm singing](http://www.christcovenantrpc.org/audio/psalm-singing/).
+The linked-to Web page also has a .zip file of *Psalter tune MIDI Files*, a .pdf *Index of Psalm Tunes*, and a .pdf *Text of the Scottish Psalter*.
+- Links to mobile ([Android](https://play.google.com/store/apps/details?id=com.charisdevelopment.thesixteenfifty&hl=en) and [iOS](https://apps.apple.com/us/app/id1198280376)) *1650 Scottish Psalter* apps

 ## 2021 Bible Reading/Singing Plan